School Counselor Salary and Career Outlook

 What Can You Do With a School Counselor Degree?

 Becoming a school counselor requires earning a master’s degree in school counseling.
-School counseling is a career that varies depending upon the population a counselor serves.
-Providing support to younger students and their stakeholders is very different from doing so for older college- and career-bound students.
+School counseling is a career that varies depending on the population a counselor serves.
+Providing support to younger students and their stakeholders is very different from supporting older, college- and career-bound students.

 In some school districts, a counselor may be asked to serve a large span of ages; however, it is more common for counselors to focus on specific age groups.